 LOUISVILLE, Ky.
-(AP) — Former heavyweight boxing champion Jimmy Ellis, who trained with fellow Louisville fighter Muhammad Ali and squared off against some of his era's best fighters, has died in his hometown.
+(AP) — Jimmy Ellis, a heavyweight champion who sparred with an up-and-coming Muhammad Ali and later fought some of the era's best boxers, died Tuesday.
 He was 74.

 Ellis died at a Louisville hospital, brother Jerry Ellis said.
 Jimmy Ellis had Alzheimer's disease in recent years.

 Ellis, the son of a preacher who loved singing gospel music, held the WBA heavyweight title from 1968 to 1970.
 He lost to Joe Frazier in a fight to unify the world heavyweight championship in 1970.
 In 1971, Ellis was stopped by Ali in the 12th round.
 He retired in 1975.

 Ali remembered his longtime friend as a "master in the ring."

 "In the world of heavyweights, I have always thought that Jimmy was one of the best," Ali said in a statement in which he and his wife, Lonnie, expressed condolences.